-The actual data on new business survival — drawn from the Bureau of Labor Statistics' longitudinal employer data, the most comprehensive and methodologically rigorous source available — tells a different and more nuanced story.
-Approximately 20% of new businesses close in their first year.
-About 45% close by year five.
-Roughly 65% close by year ten.
-These are genuine and sobering figures, but they are not '90% within the first year' by any methodology that holds up to scrutiny.
+The actual data on new business survival -- drawn from the Bureau of Labor Statistics' longitudinal employer data, the most comprehensive and methodologically rigorous source available -- tells a different and more nuanced story.
+These are genuine and sobering figures, but they are not "90% within the first year" by any methodology that holds up to scrutiny.

 "The 'most startups fail' narrative is both true and wildly overstated, depending on what you mean by startup and what you mean by fail.
-The data we have is better and more interesting than the number everyone keeps repeating." — Dane Stangler, Ewing Marion Kauffman Foundation, 2023
+The data we have is better and more interesting than the number everyone keeps repeating." -- Dane Stangler, Ewing Marion Kauffman Foundation

 Key Definitions

-New Business Survival Rate: BLS tracks the survival of 'new establishments' — businesses that opened in a given quarter — over subsequent years.
+New Business Survival Rate: The BLS tracks the survival of "new establishments" -- businesses that opened in a given quarter -- over subsequent years.
 This is the most rigorous longitudinal data on business survival in the United States, covering all industries and all sizes.
-It does not distinguish between 'startups' (venture-aspiring tech companies) and small businesses (local service providers).
+It does not distinguish between "startups" (venture-aspiring tech companies) and small businesses (local service providers).

 Premature Scaling: The Startup Genome Project's term for the pattern of companies that expand spending, hiring, and marketing before achieving product-market fit.
 It is the most common identified failure pattern in their analysis of over 10,000 startups.

-Runway: The number of months a startup can operate before running out of cash, assuming current burn rate.
+Runway: The number of months a startup can operate before running out of cash at its current burn rate.
 A common heuristic is to maintain 18-24 months of runway; falling below 6 months without a clear path to profitability or fundraising is considered a danger zone.

-The data, analyzing cohorts of new establishments from 1994 through 2019 (the most recent fully analyzed cohorts), shows strikingly consistent survival curves across decades:
+The data, analyzing cohorts of new establishments from 1994 through 2023, shows strikingly consistent survival curves across decades:

 Survival Rates by Industry

-Construction has among the lowest survival rates, with approximately 42% of new construction firms surviving 5 years.
+Construction has among the lowest survival rates, with approximately 42% of new construction firms surviving five years.
 The combination of project-based cash flow, intense competition, thin margins, and vulnerability to economic cycles makes construction one of the most challenging industries for new business formation.
+A single delayed payment from a general contractor can cascade into insolvency for a small subcontractor.

 Food and beverage / restaurants are frequently cited with survival rate statistics that vary wildly.
-The actual BLS data puts independent restaurant survival at approximately 40% after five years — challenging, but not the 90% failure rate often cited in popular media.
+The actual BLS data puts independent restaurant survival at approximately 40% after five years -- challenging, but not the 90% failure rate often cited in popular media.
 The popular overstatement appears to trace to a 1990s study by Professor H.G.
-Parsa that measured failure rates differently and in a specific local market.
+Parsa at Ohio State University (later published in the Cornell Hotel and Restaurant Administration Quarterly in 2005) that measured failure rates differently and in a specific local market.
+Parsa himself later noted that the "90% fail" figure for restaurants was a myth.

 Healthcare and social assistance businesses show among the highest survival rates (approximately 61% at five years), benefiting from steady demand, insurance reimbursement systems, and barriers to entry that limit competition.